 Al fresco city life has always thrilled our most romantic urbanists.
 Their ideal visions invariably affirmed the outdoors, the street.
 They sat in cafés, wrote books, fretted home alone; but their real muse was without a roof, amid the crowd, out on the sidewalk—no matter the weather.
 It was an open-air intimacy, amongst strangers.
 Poet Baudelaire suggested we embrace the crowd, bathe in the multitude, take universal communion, find ourselves as we get lost in public, merging with the masses, though not too close.
 Surrealist André Breton recognised his great heroine, Nadja, enjoyed being nowhere but in the street, “the only region of valid experience for her, in the street.”
 Nadja, the phantom woman who’d chosen for herself the name “Nadja,” because in Russian it marked the beginning of the word hope, and because she, Nadja, was only a beginning.

 Local commerce needs life-support even more than it did pre-COVID.
 21,000 British small businesses went under during March’s lockdown.
-The British Chamber of Commerce fears as many as one million little enterprises might collapse soon, leaving empty shells and boarded up streets across the land.
+The British Chamber of Commerce fears as many as one million little enterprises might collapse soon, leaving empty shells and boarded up main streets across the land.
 New York lost 3,000 small businesses during its March quarantine.
 Many Manhattan street corners, even in neighbourhoods like Greenwich Village, are boarded up and graffiti-splattered.
 Big retail chains have made conscious choices to elope.
 After years of plundering Manhattan, seeing off little independent competitors, sucking life out of many New York blocks, big brands like Gap, J.C.Penney, Subway, Domino’s Pizza lead the charge out.
-Cities desperately need a plan, a vision more conducive for the development of small businesses, helping them not only remain in town but also survive in town.

-We need a plan that restricts private interests chomping away at the common wealth.
+We need a public action plan that restricts private interests chomping away at the common wealth.
 In our largest cities, this common wealth has been squandered by conspicuously wasteful large enterprises, administered by elites who thrive off unproductive activities: they roll the dice on the stock market, dance to shareholder delight, profit from unequal exchanges, guzzle at the public trough, filch rents and treat land and property as a pure financial asset, as another money-making racket.
 Invariably, too, they dodge their fair share of the tax burden.
 They leech blood money out of urban territories and underwrite what might be termed “parasitic city” development, antithetical to the “generative city” that any public action plan would now need to reinstigate.
-(I might add that by public action plan I don’t mean an action plan devised by any costly private management consultancy like McKinsey, who are themselves part of the parasitic problem.)

 *NOTE: I am very grateful to Bill Morrish, at New York’s New School, for helping me frame this discussion.
 Many of the ideas here are his own put into my words.